A common myth about budgeting is that you’re making too many sacrifices and by doing so, you’re giving up a lot of luxuries and comforts.

 Here are a few ways you can make living well within a budget work.

-How To Live Well Within a Budget
+6 Tips for How To Live Well Within a Budget

 1) Seasonal sales are one way to keep your spending on target and still get what you need.